buzzingpixel/corbomite-schedule/readme.md

 ## Registering a schedule

-Your app or compose package can provide a schedule.
+Your app or composer package can provide a schedule.
 To do so, set a `scheduleConfigFilePath` key in the `extra` object of your composer.json:

 ```json
 {